cademirci/cademirci.github.io/_posts/2020-05-26-a-discord-bot-settimeout-and-setinterval.md

 ...
 ```

-I wrote everything too shortly but I hope I can provide an idea.
-All of these properties can be found on documentations and StackOverFlow with more explanation.
+I wrote everything too shortly but I hope I could provide an idea.
+All of these properties can be found on web documentations and StackOverFlow with more explanation.

 So, here is a simple Pomodoro example which sends you message periodically (when working and timeout sets start/end).
-I do not consider the bot program as worthy for a GitHub repository, if I will later, I put the codes there and I put a link here.
+I do not consider this bot program as worthy for a GitHub repository, if I will later, I put the codes there and I put a link here.

 ```javascript
 const Discord = require('discord.js');